Electron100/essrpc/README.md

 methods.

 +  Allows ordinary calls to trait methods to call an implementation across an RPC boundary (in another process, across the network, etc)
-+  Is agnostic to the
++  Is agnostic to the underlying transport used.
 +  Uses only stable Rust.

 The magic is performed by the `essrpc` attribute macro which may